 Other warning signs are more subtle

 We cover them in the course.
 For example, signs that an interpreter is working beyond their role.
-This is worth looking out for because an interpreter who works this way it may also misunderstand core values such as confidentiality.
+This is worth looking out for because an interpreter who works this way may also misunderstand core values such as confidentiality.
 Interpreters are only there as a conduit for information and in our training we'll explain 5 subtle signs that the interpreter does not understand the limits of their role.

 Skilled and competent interpreters are plentiful